-The Goldador is a great combination of the Golden Retriever and the Labrador.
-The Golden Retriever and Labrador are both best selling dog breeds in the world.
-By mating the two best selling dog breeds together, you get the best attributes of both dog breeds!
+The Goldador is an excellent combination the Golden Retriever and Labrador are both best-selling dog breeds in the world.

 America’s favorite dog breed is the Labrador Retriever, the Lab is an agreeable and friendly companion that is a popular choice for families.
 Labs are highly social and have a love for all people, children, and animals alike, which explains their widespread popularity.

 - Easy to train

 - Easy going

 Labradors were bred in Canada, to help fishermen and hunters retrieve their catches.
 They needed a friendly dog that loved to go fetching and also enjoyed being in the water.